learn-co-curriculum/example-improving-our-not-so-great-body/README.md

 **We could create create a web application in one file, with thousands of lines of code in the same document.
 It would work.
 But it would also present us with some very big challenges.
 It would be close to impossible to debug our program, and our code would be virtually unreadable.**
 **Instead, we use frameworks (Sinatra being one of them), to separate an application's code by function and make writing, reading, and debugging code a much more pleasant and simple experience.**

 **The Model-View-Controller paradigm is a popular way of building frameworks for web applications - it provides a separation of concerns where groups of files have specific jobs and interact with each other in very defined ways.
-In a nutshell:*8
+In a nutshell...**

 **Models: The 'logic' of a web application.
 This is where data is manipulated and/or saved.**
 **Views: The 'front-end', user-facing part of a web application - this is the only part of the app that the user interacts with directly.
 Views generally consist of HTML, CSS, and Javascript.**